jsbridge/HPS_OII_emitters/README.md

 Python (2.7 is best)
 Python packages: SciPy, NumPy, Matplotlib, possibly others

 N.B.
-This is a collection of random scripts saved here only for posterities sake.
+This is a collection of random scripts saved here only for posterity's sake.